meghdadFar/en_ncs_noncompositional_conventionalized/README.txt

 ======================================================================================

-This folder consists of the following files: conv-judgments.csv, noncomp-judgments.csv, README and license.
+This repository consists of the following files: conv-judgments.csv, noncomp-judgments.csv, README and license.
 Below is the description of these folders: